MoigeMatino/Save_Retrieve_from_CSV_SQLite/README.md

 ## Running

-To run the program, `cd` into the project then run this command (on Windows):
+To run the program, `cd` into the project directory then run this command(on Windows):

 ```sh
 python main.py